Cabba4/cabba.github.io/_posts/2024-12-28-security-protocols.md

 The course was about learning about different types of security protocols that are used in every day world and implementing them on a small scale.
 Each protocol had a tutorial around it as well.
 The protocols were discussed in ppt style pre-recorded videos by various teachers and tutors.
 I think there were 4 teachers+tutors for the course and I am really not a fan of such courses where theres too many people involved.
 Too many cooks do spoil the broth :)

-The vidoes were, not helpful.
+The videos were, not helpful.
 The tutorials were, awesome.
 So overall I am conflicted about this course.
 In terms of content and what this course couldve been it sounded amazing to me but the implementation was lacking and left me wondering how could such an interesting topic be reduced to this.
 The course wanted to develop the students mindset as hackers and try to encourage them to find ways to break protocols involved in key exchange and information signing, but how can students be expected to be fluent in protocols theyve never tackled before?
 Also making a ppt with moving elements is captivating but only for the first 5 minutes (maybe thats just me but I prefer black board style teaching still).

 The tutorials did make up a bit but they were mostly step by step instructions which were fun to follow but not really teaching anything.
 Or maybe if I go back to them and do them 3-5 more times would I learn anything concrete, until then it just stays in my memory for a week or so and then it goes away.